timbru31/iaa/docs/INSTALL_ECLIPSE.md

   4. Content directory has to be modified to `/src/main/webapp`
   5. Close all dialogs
   6. Open `Properties --> Deployment Assembly --> Add --> Java Build Path Entries --> Next --> Maven dependencies --> Finish`
+  7. Configure database URL, see `src/main/resources/application.properties` for more information
 6. Start the project via `Run As --> Run on Server`
   1. Optionally add a Tomcat v8.0 or v8.5 Server and specify the installation location